Website Manager

 Can I request one or more teammates for my player?

 Yes, if your players are in the same age group and are both registered under the same account, our Registrars will put the players on the same team.
 (Although adding the name to the teammate request field at the time of registering will act as a safety net.)
+Sometimes we don't catch siblings -- so email [email protected] to let us know.

 If the siblings are NOT in the same age group, they can still play together, but one will have to "play up," and in addition we will need a parent/guardian to act as a Head Coach.
 If you would like your younger child to play on the same team as your older child, please email the Coach Administrator at [email protected].